helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 blogosphere, did eventually come through.
-When the full paper was published in Science a few months later, it was accompanied by eight 'technical comments' from other researchers pointing out deficiencies in the study, an 'editors note', and a broader news article about the controversy.
+When the full paper was published in Science a few months later, it was accompanied by eight 'technical comments' from other researchers pointing out deficiencies in the study, an 'editor's note', and a broader news article about the controversy.
 In July of 2012, a paper was published in Science under the title “GFAJ-1 Is an Arsenate-Resistant, Phosphate-Dependent Organism”.
 The paper reported definitive evidence that DNA from GFAJ-1, under the